mirchaemanuel/moca-conf/README.md

 Welcome to the moca-conf application repository!
 This application is designed to help organize conferences, manage
 speakers, and schedule programs using Laravel and Filament.

+The speech (in italian) is available here: https://www.youtube.com/watch?v=gzwwpjuYueg

 ## About the Talk

 This repository is part of my upcoming speech at [MOCA 2024](https://moca.camp), titled **"Rapid Application Development with Laravel and Filament"**.